yarrick/iodine/README.md

 AUTHORS & LICENSE
 -----------------

-Copyright (c) 2006-2014 Erik Ekman <yarrick@kryo.se>, 2015 Frekky, 2006-2009 Bjorn
+Copyright (c) 2006-2014 Erik Ekman <yarrick@kryo.se>, 2015 Frekk van Blagh, 2006-2009 Bjorn Andersson <flex@kryo.se>.
-Andersson <flex@kryo.se>.
 Also major contributions by Anne Bezemer.

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice